hannesdelbeke/datafix/README.md

 - modular to enable reusable nodes for multiple pipelines. or reuse actions between nodes.
 - support headless mode, completely de-coupled from the UI
 - open source, easy to extend.
+- dcc-independent. can run in any app, or standalone.

 |Console |UI |